-The insertion/deletion/substitution channel was introduced by Levenshtein [8] and the information coding theorem was established by Dobrushin in [9].
-The line of work initiated by Levenstein led to combinatorial code constructions for insertion/deletion channels; see for example [10] for a recent survey of such results.
+The insertion/deletion/substitution channel was introduced by Levenshtein [7] and the information-theoretic coding theorem was established by Dobrushin in [8].
+The line of work initiated by Levenstein led to combinatorial code constructions for insertion/deletion channels; see for example [9] for a recent survey of such results.
 Most early work focused on the case when there were a finite number of synchronization errors.

 For i.i.d. deletion errors, no single-letter characterization of the achievable rate has been found, the main difficulty being that such a channel is not memoryless.
-When attention is restricted to i.i.d. input codebooks, a single-letter form for a lower bound on the achievable rate was established for binary input i.i.d. insertion/deletion/substitution channels by Gallager [11].
-This idea was extended to a slightly more general model for insertion errors in [12].
-Ullman [13] also studied this problem in a combinatorial context, establishing achievable rates and some upper bounds.
+When attention is restricted to i.i.d. input codebooks, a single-letter form for a lower bound on the achievable rate was established for binary input i.i.d. insertion/deletion/substitution channels by Gallager [10].
+This idea was extended to a slightly more general model for insertion errors in [11].
+Ullman [12] also studied this problem in a combinatorial context, establishing achievable rates and some upper bounds.
 His work does not focus on probabilistic models, but on achieving correct decoding without error for a given fraction of synchronization errors, and as such his bounds do not hold for the channels considered here.
 More recently, improved lower bounds on the capacity of the BDC based on improved analysis techniques were introduced by Diggavi and Grossglauser [1], [2].
-These bounds were further improved by Drinea and Mitzenmacher [5], [6], [14].
-Kavčić and Motwani also computed simulation based lower bounds based on a suboptimal decoder [3].
-Some of these bounds can be extended to additional channel models, including channels where bits can be duplicated as well as deleted.
-Recent work by Mitzenmacher has focused on the case where bits can only be duplicated, with such channels having been dubbed sticky channels [15]; the analysis of sticky channels utilizes many of the ideas developed in Section III.
+These bounds were further improved by Drinea and Mitzenmacher [3], [5], [13], and extended to additional channel models, including channels where bits can be duplicated as well as deleted.
+Recent work by Mitzenmacher has focused on the case where bits can only be duplicated, with such channels having been dubbed sticky channels [14]; the analysis of sticky channels utilizes many of the ideas developed in Section III.
 Despite the recent improvements in lower bounds for the BDC, there has been no significant improvements in upper bounds of which we are aware.